Consumer Products Testing Company

 What is the process for testing with ATS?

-Upon your request for quote, our staff will put together a quote for you, which will include the sample sizes that need to be submitted for testing.
+Upon your request for quote, our staff will put together a preliminary quote for you, which will include the sample sizes that need to be submitted for testing.
 Once you submit samples to our lab, we will provide a quotation as well as what the turnaround time will be for your project.
 Our typical turnaround time to complete testing is 5-7 business days.
-Upon completion of testing, we will send you a test report and provide you with guidance to complete the COC.
+Upon completion of testing, we will send you a test report and provide you with guidance to complete the CPC.

 - Consumer Product Testing Services